 Table of Contents

-The National Testing Agency has just concluded the UGC NET exams and is making the aspiring candidates wait for the cut offs.
-Well, here is the good news, NTA will soon be releasing the UGC NET Cut Off 2025 on their official website for over 6,49,000 aspirants appeared in the exam.
-The candidates who chose History as their main subject would also be able to check the UGC NET History Cut Off 2025.
+The National Testing Agency will release the UGC NET History Cut Off 2025 soon on official website.
+The candidates who chose History as their main subject will be able to check the UGC NET History Cut Off Marks 2025 category wise and post wise once its available.
 It will determine the minimum qualifying marks required for candidates to be eligible for Assistant Professor roles or Junior Research Fellowship (JRF) in the subject of History.

 The cut-off marks vary each year based on factors such as the difficulty level of the exam, the number of candidates appearing, and the total vacancies available.
 This article will take you on a complete circle of the details you need to know about the UGC NET History Cut Off 2025.